LukeShortCloud/rootpages/src/virtualization/containers.rst

 A container registry stores Open Container Initiative (OCI) formatted images.
 These can universally be used across any modern cloud-native platform.

-Here are a list of different container registiries that exist [22]:
+Here are a list of different container registries that exist [22]:

 -  Amazon Elastic Container Registry (ECR)
 -  Docker Hub